New Committers

 Curator's source is mirrored on GitHub at: https://github.com/apache/curator.
 Non-committers are asked to fork this repository and submit pull requests (PR) for changes.
 When a PR is received, a Curator committer can test and possibly merge it by:

-• Create a branch for the PR: git checkout -b <branch name> - the branch name is usually the JIRA ID of the issue
+- the branch name is usually the JIRA ID of the issue - Pull the changes from the PR:

-• Test, updated, etc. the change.
+with GitHub CLI). - Test, updated, etc. the change.
 Periodically push the change to the main repo.
-For the initial push: git push -u origin <branch name>
+For the initial push:

-• If the change is accepted, merge it into the master branch and push the master branch.
+- If the change is accepted, merge it into the master branch and push the master branch.
 This will automatically close the GitHub PR.
-NOTE: Please use git merge --squash as this makes it easier to read the history and do cherry-pick.
+NOTE: Please use

 Maven Checks

-Regardless of which IDE you use, you should periodically perform a mvn clean install to validate that the various configured checks are passing as well as the unit tests.
+to validate that the various configured checks are passing as well as the unit tests.